Renormalization group for effective field theories: cutoff schemes and universality: Calculation of non-universal corrections

 Let us first solve Eq.~(\ref{l0-u2}) for $\l$, with $\l_0=0.008225$ and $m=0.01$ (values from Ref.~\onlinecite{II}, normalized to $\L_0=1$).
 We obtain $\l=0.0043$ and hence $u=\l/m = 0.43$.
 This value is close to the results of the Wegner-Houghton ERG integration, $\l=0.0042$ and $\l/m = 0.42$ \cite{II}.
 Employing all the terms in Eq.~(\ref{l0-u2_3l}) and solving for $\l$, with the same values of $\l_0$ and $m$, we obtain $\l=0.0041$ and $u=\l/m = 0.41$.
 The difference with the WH ERG result is still a few percent, like only taking Eq.~(\ref{l0-u2}).

-The magnitude of errors, namely, few-percent errors, is compatible with the presence of terms of order $m/\L_0 \simeq 0.01$, which have been suppressed in Eq.~\ref{Ueff2loop} (such terms are scheme dependent).
-At any rate, we expect that the dependence on $\L_0$ and on regularization scheme will be greatly magnified when we consider the sextic coupling.
+The magnitude of errors, i.e., few-percent errors, is compatible with the presence of terms of order $m/\L_0 \simeq 0.01$, which have been suppressed in Eq.~\ref{Ueff2loop} (such terms are scheme dependent).
+At any rate, we expect that the dependence on $\L_0$ and on the regularization scheme will be greatly magnified when considering the sextic coupling.